jonjamz/blaze-forms/README.md

 Validation is handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.

 This package provides you with two **template factories** that take simple templates that you create and turn them into robust form components.

+Components include:

+* Element
+* Form Block

-Components can be used alone, but their real power comes from being used together.
+These can be used standalone, but their real power comes from being used together.

-[View the live example](http://forms-example.meteor.com/) featuring Bootstrap 3 and the `sacha:spin` package, with full code.
+[View the live example](http://forms-example.meteor.com/), which uses Bootstrap 3 and the `sacha:spin` package, with full code.

 Install
 -------